stereoplegic/structor/docs/README.md

   <img width="70%" src="https://raw.githubusercontent.com/ipselon/structor/master/docs/img/first-tutorial-install-package.png" />
 </p>

 Installation process will take some time because Structor installs dependencies via npm.
 Once package is installed we will see new pages in the workspace and new groups of components.
-Just try to open othe pages through the page selector component in the top toolbar.
+Just try to open other pages using the page selector component in the top toolbar.

 <p align="center">
   <img width="70%" src="https://raw.githubusercontent.com/ipselon/structor/master/docs/img/first-tutorial-page-switcher.png" />